a-einstein/WpfShop/README.md

 #### News
 This application is now plug & play.
-* It can be installed directly on Windows from a ZIP file in [releases](https://github.com/a-einstein/WpfShop/releases).
+* It can be installed directly on Windows from my releases, see Installation.
 * It uses my data service permanently running on Azure.

 #### Purpose